arangodb/arangodb-dcos/README.md

 where `JSON_FILE` is the path to a JSON file.
 The following attributes on the top level of this file are defined:

-  - `arangodb/id`: a string, unique ID for the started cluster, do not confuse with --app-id, unfortunately, the two are not the same!
+  - `arangodb.id`: a string, unique ID for the started cluster, do not confuse with --app-id, unfortunately, the two are not the same!

+  - `arangodb.framework-cpus`: minimum cpu resources for the framework scheduler.

+  - `arangodb.framework-mem`: minimum memory resource for the framework scheduler.

+  - `arangodb.framework-instances`: number of instances of the framework scheduler to launch.
+It does not make any sense to change this from its default value of 1.

-  - `arangodb/mode`: this must be a string and the possible values are "standalone" and "cluster".
+  - `arangodb.mode`: this must be a string and the possible values are "standalone" and "cluster".
 The former starts a fixed number of independent single server instances in the cluster.
 The latter starts a proper distributed ArangoDB cluster.
 This is the default.

-  - `arangodb/minimum-resources-agent`: Mesos resource specification,
+  - `arangodb.minimum-resources-agent`: Mesos resource specification,
     one must specify `cpus`, `mem` and `disk`.
 Otherwise offers with zero values are accepted.

-  - `arangodb/minimum-resources-dbserver`: Mesos resource specification,
+  - `arangodb.minimum-resources-dbserver`: Mesos resource specification,
     one must specify `cpus`, `mem` and `disk`.
 Otherwise offers with zero values are accepted. - `minimum-resources-coordinator`: Mesos resource specification, one must specify `cpus`, `mem` and `disk`.
 Otherwise offers with zero values are accepted.

-  - `arangodb/nr-agents`: an integer, number of agent processes in the agency.
+  - `arangodb.nr-agents`: an integer, number of agent processes in the agency.
 Currently limited to 1.

-  - `arangodb/nr-dbservers`: an integer, number of DBserver processes in the cluster.
+  - `arangodb.nr-dbservers`: an integer, number of DBserver processes in the cluster.

-  - `arangodb/nr-coordinators`: an integer, number of coordinator processes in the cluster.
+  - `arangodb.nr-coordinators`: an integer, number of coordinator processes in the cluster.